Skip to main content

 tip

-If you want to run the check in a CI/CD pipeline (like Github Actions), you can check the examples/github-action recipe how to do it or you can execute it to your project with jalapeno execute oci://ghcr.io/futurice/jalapeno/examples/github-action:v0.0.0.
+If you want to run the check in a CI/CD pipeline (like Github Actions), you can check the examples/github-action recipe on how to do it or you can execute it in your project with jalapeno execute oci://ghcr.io/futurice/jalapeno/examples/github-action:v0.0.0.

 If you want to start upgrading the recipes to the latest version right away, you can run: